changhae-kim/hmca/README.md

 There are some parameters that the functions require in common.

-    int n_species_0 = number of species on the first type of sites int n_species_1 = number of species on the second type of sites, 0 on a 1x1 lattice int n_unimol    = number of unimolecular reactions int n_bimol     = number of bimolecular reactions int *reactions  = array of the 2*n_unimol+4*n_bimol reactants and products double *rates   = array of the n_unimol+n_bimol rate constants hmca_nn nn      = function returning the number of nearest neighbors
+    int n_species_0 = param, number of species on the first type of sites int n_species_1 = param, number of species on the second type of sites, 0 on a 1x1 lattice int n_unimol    = param, number of unimolecular reactions int n_bimol     = param, number of bimolecular reactions int *reactions  = param, array of the 2*n_unimol+4*n_bimol reactants and products double *rates   = param, array of the n_unimol+n_bimol rate constants hmca_nn nn      = param, function returning the number of nearest neighbors

 Two parameters are needed to give the number of species, because 2x1 or 2x2 lattices have two types of sites.